Et al... is happy to share tips and tricks she's learned over the years.

 - Repeat the above steps with several more pieces of paper—the more, the better.
 Three to five sheets often suffice.
 As you create a sheet, tuck it into the gift bag.
 Tada!
 You have a beautiful finished product.

 - Grasp a piece of tissue paper in the middle.

 - Make a flicking motion with your wrist and arm.
-The paper in this image is wee bit old, the newer the paper the better it will "poof up" when flicked.
+The paper in this image is a wee bit old; the newer the paper, the better it will "poof up" when flicked.
 However, this older saved tissue paper will still make a beautiful gift bag, as you shall soon see.

 - Smooth the whipped piece of paper in a downward motion with your other hand.

 - Turn it upward, and it should be ready to place in the gift bag.
 If you feel it necessary, you can tug lightly on the edges a bit to get the paper to look as you wish; however, don't do too much tweaking or the paper will begin to look used and unfresh.